New Jersey Will and Estate Lawyer

 - Reduction of federal and New Jersey taxes.

-Essentially, you can create a trust in New Jersey for anything you want to accomplish, so long as it does break New Jersey law or public policy.
+Essentially, you can create a trust in New Jersey for anything you want to accomplish, so long as it does not break New Jersey law or public policy.
 A trust is a confidential and protective agreement where your assets are transferred to a trustee for the benefit of someone else.
 The person who makes the trust executes a written document and transfers property to a person called a trustee.
 Every trust has a trustee, who oversees the distribution of assets or and is responsible for administering the trust to its beneficiaries.

 Estate Planning is the preparation, preservation and administration of an individual’s property or assets in the event of their death or incapacitation.
 Estate planning also includes the distributions of assets to family and the settlement of estate taxes.
 Most estate plans are established with the assistance of an estate planning lawyer experienced in such matters.